Did Earth cross the galactic equator in 2012?

-No, Earth will not pass through the galactic plane in 2012, contrary to what you might have heard.
+No, Earth did not pass through the galactic plane in 2012, contrary to what you might have heard.
 Earth won’t be physically passing through the plane of the Milky Way galaxy for another 30 million years.
 However, Earth will cross the galactic equator in 2012.
 As seen from the sun, the Earth does this every year – twice.

 Here’s some background.
 When we speak of the galactic plane and the galactic equator, we’re speaking of two different systems: the real and the imaginary.

 The real.
 When someone says galactic plane they are most often referring to the real Milky Way galaxy – home galaxy to our Earth and sun – spinning in space.

 The galactic plane is the actual mid-plane or center line of our galaxy’s huge spinning disk of stars.
 We are not located on the exact mid-plane of the galaxy.
 It’s this exact mid-plane people are speaking about when they speak of crossing something.

 How far are we from it?
 You might think that astronomers have this number at their fingertips, but they don’t.
 We’re at least several dozen light-years from it, maybe more.
 If you’re interested in how astronomers discuss these things, check out this letter from John Bachall and Safi Bachall printed in the journal Nature in 1985.
 It suggests our Earth and sun are currently above the plane (to the galactic North) by about 75 to 101 light-years.